Templates

 return TemplateWindow(motor, detector, detectorName)

-For demonstration, we use the same example setup as above.
+For demonstration, we run the same experiment as before.

 from lys_instr import dummy